 Dr Hui works on the classical tradition of European Renaissance literature.
 His first book, The Poetics of Ruins in Renaissance Literature (New York: Fordham University Press, 2016), argues that the period was a ruin-naissance, the birth of the ruin as a category of cultural discourse.

-He is currently at work on A Theory of the Aphorism, a short book on the shortest genre of all: the short saying.
+His second book, A Theory of the Aphorism (forthcoming, Princeton University Press, Fall 2018), is a short book on the shortest genre of all: the short saying.
 It studies the ubiquitous yet under-explored form of the aphorism, one that pervades multiple traditions, from Heraclitus to Confucius, Buddhist sutras to Pascal, Nietzsche to Twitter.

 Future works include a monograph on East/West cultural encounters called Confucius the Stoic: The Encounter Between Chinese and Western Philosophy in the Age of Matteo Ricci and one on the phenomenology of shadows called Negative Mimesis: Shadows as Metaphor and Method from Plato to Galileo.

 “The Soundscape of the Dying Pagan Gods in Milton’s Nativity Ode” Modern Language Quarterly 78 no. 3 (2017)

 “The Many Returns of Philology: A State of the Field Report,”

 Journal of the History of Ideas 78 no. 1 (2017)

 “Dante’s Book of Shadows: Ombra in the Divine Comedy,” Dante Studies 134 (2016)

 “Wordless Texts, Empty Hands: The Metaphysics and Materiality of Texts in Journey to the West” Harvard Journal of Asiatic Studies 75 no. 1 (2015)